MichalSmyk/CV/README.md

 Having experience in both back and front of the house I improved organisational effectiveness and made sure I can be counted on to achieve results in pressure situations by:

 #### Restaurant Manager         Aug 2021 - Aug 2022
-* Organisational effectiveness: As a restaurant manager, I improved organisational effectiveness and ensured that I can be counted on to achieve results in emergency situations.
-This skill is valuable in software engineering where projects have tight deadlines and unexpected issues can arise.
+* Organisational effectiveness: As a restaurant manager, I improved organisational effectiveness and ensured that I can be counted on to achieve results in high pressure situations.

-* Efficiency: I set and used the table planning option in the booking system to handle bookings and tables in a more efficient way and helped staff to manage their daily tasks.
-This skill can be applied in software engineering to optimise code and workflows for maximum efficiency.
+* Efficiency: I set and used the table planning option in the booking system to handle bookings and tables in a more efficient way and helped to manage daily tasks.

-* Collaborating with designers: I liaised with a designer to optimize the food and drinks menu to eliminate confusion to customers by adding a layout.
-Established a clear and meaningful criteria based on most sold items and those with the highest profit margin for effective performance.
-This skill can be applied in software engineering when working with UX designers to create user-friendly interfaces.
+* Collaborating with designers: I liaised with a designer to optimise the food and drinks menu to eliminate confusion to customers by adding a layout, and established a clear and meaningful criteria bases on most sold items and those with the highest profit margin for the effective performance.

-* Problem-solving: I reduced the workload of the waiting staff and the confusion in the kitchen by installing a printer in the server/pass area to print the orders as soon as an order is made.
+* Problem-solving: I reduced the workload of the waiting staff and the confusion in the kitchen by installing a printer in the server/pass area to print the orders as soon as the order is made.
 Customer service improved as waiting staff can focus on customers and plates arrive on time to the whole table at once.
-This skill can be applied in software engineering when identifying and solving technical issues.

-* Cost reduction: I made effective use of hands-on learning to issue myself the payslips in order to reduce cost, which helped me to improve my understanding of economical utilization of personnel.
-This skill can be applied in software engineering when optimising resource allocation and reducing project costs.
+* Cost reduction: I implemented cost-saving measures by optimising staff scheduling and reducing personnel costs.
+This involved a hands-on approach to managing payroll system ( saving £250 a month ) and gaining a deeper understanding of the efficient utilization of personne

 ##### Chef            Jun 2021 - Aug 2021